Looking for something else?

 In this video, Hugh Thompson, founder of People Security, discusses Web application security best practices.
 Learn how tools like Web application firewalls fit into an overall security effort, how to position Web application security tools to customers, as well as how Web application security tools fit into the regulatory landscape.

-security expertise a plus when offering WAF services
+Application security expertise a plus when offering WAF services

 Application-security savvy solution providers can add valuable services around the selection, implementation and management of Web application firewalls (WAFs) to help customers build effective application and data protection programs.